 This post may contain affiliate links.
 Please read our disclosure policy.

-Fluffy, tender Oat Flour Pancakes are weekend special but easy enough to whip up on a weekday morning.
+Oat Flour Pancakes are one of my favorite alternatives to traditional pancakes.
+They’re fluffy, tender and weekend special, but easy enough to whip up on a weekday morning.
 Made using whole grain oat flour and no refined sugar, they’re buttery rich and lightly sweetened with maple syrup and a touch of vanilla.

 Pouring maple syrup over oat flour pancakes stacked in a ceramic plate.